-- A. Coordinate with Sarasota County, Federal, and State agencies for the identification and protection of endangered and threatened species. - B. Require applicants to consult with the appropriate agencies, to use recognized sampling techniques to identify listed species, and to provide documentation of such coordination and compliance prior to City approval to conduct any activities that could disturb listed species or their habitat. - 1.
+A. Coordinate with Sarasota County, Federal, and State agencies for the identification and protection of endangered and threatened species.

+- B. Require applicants to consult with the appropriate agencies, to use recognized sampling techniques to identify listed species, and to provide documentation of such coordination and compliance prior to City approval to conduct any activities that could disturb listed species or their habitat. - 1.
 If endangered or threatened species, or species of special concern are found, such species' habitat shall be identified on the proposed site plan and a plan for mitigation shall be discussed in the site plan narrative. - 2.
-Such information shall be addressed through the project staff report. - C. Coordinate with Sarasota County Environmental Services' Resource Protection Programs. - D. Promote connectivity and minimize habitat fragmentation.
+Such information shall be addressed through the project staff report. - C. Coordinate with Sarasota County Environmental Protection Programs including but not limited to the regarding identification, preservation and or permitting requirements. - D. Promote connectivity and minimize habitat fragmentation.